aggrawal-ankur/gitbook/content/docs/debugging/memory-is-byte-addressable.md

 ---

-Run this instruction so that memory is reserved for our variable.
+Run this instruction so that memory gets reserved for our variable.
 ```bash
 (gdb) next
 5         return 0;